mrhamedani/Gen-AI-projects-Pytorch/README.md

 **6_MNIST_Autoencoder**
 The mnist dataset is made of 60,000 images of numbers 0 to 9.
 In this project, we try to generate these numbers twice using the Autoencoder method.new Important features:
 - Autoencoder architecture
+- The concept of latent space

 **7.FashionMNIST.tensorboard**
 This is a simple project that we just want to generate the FashionMNIST dataset by a neural network and check it in the tensorboard environment..new Important features:
 - tensorboard --> Scaler ,Graph ,Embedding ,Image

+**8.VAE_glasses**
+In this project, we will again use the dataset with glasses and without glasses, but with the VAE (Variational Autoencoder) model.
+This model is similar to the normal Autoencoder, but has some new items.new Important features:
+- loss = reconstruction_loss + kl
+- VAE architecture
+- eval methode
+- weight_decay item in optimaizer